Constant Hot Water: Synopsis

 Constant Hot Water starred popular British actresses Pat Phoenix and Prunella Gee, who played rival landladies, Phyllis Nugent (Phoenix) and Miranda Thorpe (Gee), in the seaside town of Bridlington.

 Busybody Phyllis, who is prim and proper, strongly objects to the arrival of glamorous widow Miranda, who has opened up her house next door as a rival B&B. All the men fancy Miranda, but Phyllis believes that she is a 'loose woman', and lowers the tone of the neighbourhood, even accusing her of running a brothel.

 Production

 The hotel used for filming of the series was the Leeds House Guest House in Bridlington.

 Constant Hot Water's theme song was provided by comedy musical cabaret group Instant Sunshine.

 Reception

 The series was critically unsuccessful, and in 2003, it was number 6 in the list of the worst British sitcoms in the Radio Times Guide to TV Comedy.
-The British Comedy Guide described the humour as "erratic", and added that the show "rarely rose above the mundane".

 However, the ratings, while not stellar, were over 9.3 million for each episode, and a second series was reputedly planned, though did not materialise.
 On an episode of Wogan (27 June 1986), star Pat Phoenix said that no matter what the critical response was, 'the public seemed to like it, and we are doing another series this autumn with new writers and a lot of new ideas in it.'

 Constant Hot Water was never released on video, and it remains unreleased on DVD.